jhand2/jhand2.github.io/README.md

 	8-10ish hours.
 Although a significant portion of that was trying to host the website with my custom domain.
+	Also I spent a lot of time editing that background picture of Seattle and making it look cool.
+And then a lot of time tweaking css to make the picture cover the whole screen.

 Did you encounter any problems in this challenge we should warn students about in the future?